MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/case-handling-time.md

 - **Automatic time tracking**: The automatic timer tracks the time spent on a specific case only when it is in focus.
     - In Customer Service Hub, as long as the case is open, the timer runs.
 If you switch to another tab, close or refresh the browser, the timer stops.
-    - In Customer Service workspace, the timer is affected as follows:
+    - In Customer Service workspace, the timer is affected as follows:<br>
        | Scenario | Timer status |
        | --- | --- |
        |The case is open in a session tab.
 You select a related record such as customer, account, or knowledge article associated with the case, that opens as an app tab within the session tab. | The timer continues to run for the case.|